officelearn/azure-docs.sv-se/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     ORDER BY DP1.name;
     ```

-1. Använd ALTER USER syntax för att mappa den lokala gruppen till Azure AD-inloggningen.
+1. Use the ALTER USER syntax to map the on-premises group to the Azure AD login.

     ```sql
     /** Execute ALTER USER command to alter the Windows group [aadsqlmi\migration]